University of Wisconsin–Madison

 Admission for the MS-Financial Economics program is offered for fall term only.

 You do not need to send financial documentation at the time you apply to the MS-Financial Economics program.
-If you are recommended for admission to the MS-Financial Economics, the Graduate School will then request financial documentation through TerraDotta (the online immigration record system at UW-Madison ).
+If you are admitted to the MS-Financial Economics, International Student Services will then request financial documentation through TerraDotta (the online immigration record system at UW-Madison).

 Regrettably, it is not possible to respond individually to inquiries about the chances of admission nor to counsel applicants on the strengths and weaknesses of their applications.
 You are welcome, though, to write to uwmsfe@wisc.edu to inquire about the application process.